fmaussion/intro_to_programming/book/week_01/02-Why-Program.md

 # Why program?

-This week, we will follow the lecture by PY4E in its entirety
+This week, we will follow the first lecture by PY4E entirely.

 ## Independent learning

 **Lesson**:
 - [Chapter 1: Introduction](https://www.py4e.com/html3/01-intro)

-Note: you do not need to open the python yourself for this lesson (you can if you want, but you don't *have* to try the examples shown in the lesson - it's only for reading for now).
+Note: you do not need to open the python interpreter yourself for this lesson (you can if you want, but you don't *have* to try the examples shown in the lesson).

 **Videos**:
 - [Part 1: Why Program?](https://www.youtube.com/watch?v=fvhNadKjE8g) (12'30)